Otago: Parliamentary representation

 Otago is represented by four parliamentary electorates.
-Dunedin and nearby towns are represented by the Dunedin electorate, held by David Clark, and the Taieri electorate, occupied by Ingrid Leary.
-Both MPs are members of the governing Labour Party, and Dunedin has traditionally been a Labour stronghold.
+Dunedin and nearby towns are represented by the Dunedin electorate, held by Rachel Brooking, and the Taieri electorate, occupied by Ingrid Leary.
+Both MPs are members of the Labour Party, and Dunedin has traditionally been a Labour stronghold.
 Since 2008 the rest of Otago has been divided between the large rural electorates of Waitaki, which also includes some of the neighbouring Canterbury Region, and Clutha-Southland, which also includes most of the rural part of the neighbouring Southland Region.
-The Waitaki electorate has traditionally been a National Party stronghold and is currently held by Jacqui Dean.
+The Waitaki electorate has traditionally been a National Party stronghold and is currently held by Miles Anderson.
 The Southland electorate, also a National Party stronghold, is currently represented by Joseph Mooney.
 The earlier Otago electorate existed from 1978 to 2008, when it was split and merged into Waitaki and Clutha-Southland.

 Two list MPs are based in Dunedin – Michael Woodhouse of the National Party and Rachel Brooking of the Labour Party.
 One-time Labour Party Deputy Leader David Parker is a former MP for the Otago electorate and currently a list MP.

-Under the Māori electorates system, Otago is also part of the large Te Tai Tonga electorate, which covers the entire South Island and surrounding islands, and is currently held by Labour Party MP Rino Tirikatene.
+Under the Māori electorates system, Otago is also part of the large Te Tai Tonga electorate, which covers the entire South Island and surrounding islands, and is currently held by Te Pāti Māori Party MP Tākuta Ferris.